Un-Four-Gettable – Women’s Lacrosse Does It Again

 Spallina is a 1996 graduate of Adelphi, earning his Bachelor of Arts degree in Physical Education.
 He was a four-year starter at midfielder on the men's lacrosse team and helped lead the Panthers to a 38-14 record and two national championships in 1993 and `95.
 He also lettered in men's soccer for two years.
 Spallina is also a graduate of Rocky Point High School, where he was All-Conference in lacrosse and All-County in soccer.

-Spallina, who also earned his Master of Arts in Health Studies from Stony Brook University in 2004, resides in Rocky Point, N.Y., with his wife, Mary Beth, and four children.
+Spallina, who also earned his Master of Arts in Health Studies from Stony Brook University in 2004, resides in Rocky Point, N.Y., with his wife, Mary Beth, and five children.